Planning a Disney World vacation is a big undertaking!

 Early Entry & Extended Evening Hours

-Starting in October 2021, Disney Resort guests including Shades of Green guests will be eligible for the new Early Entry & Extended Evening Hours that replace Extra Magic Hours.
+Since October 2021, Disney Resort guests, including Shades of Green guests, have been eligible for the new Early Entry & Extended Evening Hours that replaced Extra Magic Hours.

-All guests can participate in Disney Genie, Disney Genie+ and in app purchase of Individual Lightning Lane attractions.
-Guests staying at Shades of Green and Disney Resorts are able to make Genie+ selections and purchase their Individual Lightning Lane attractions at 7 a.m. the day of their visit, while others will have to wait until park opening time.
+All guests can participate in Disney Lightning Lane Single Pass and Multi Pass in-app purchases.
+Guests staying at Shades of Green, all Disney Resorts, and the Swan and Dolphin Resorts can make Lightning Lane Single Pass and Multi Pass selections and purchase their Individual Lightning Lane attractions up to 7 days before their visit, while others will have to wait until 3 days prior.

 Charge to your room privileges – Disney resort guests at all Disney locations, Shades of Green guests, only at Shades of Green.

 Magic Bands – Shades of Green Guests will not receive the ability to purchase discounted Magic Bands as part of their reservation (only Disney Resort guests do).
-You may buy your own from the Disney Store or a WDW giftshop after arrival.
-Shades guests may then use their bands for their theme park admission and PhotoPass but not for room key or room charges.
+You may buy your own from the Disney Store or a WDW gift shop after arrival.
+Shades guests may then use their bands for their theme park admission and PhotoPass, but not for room keys or room charges.

 Details